Airbnb Design: How to Avoid $1000 Mistakes in Hiring an Interior Decorator

 Handing her the keys to my kingdom backfired on me.
 There are generally two types of people: some people can work with little guidance and some people need lots of structure.
 You have to figure out what kind of person you are working with and modify your plan accordingly.

 Interest in learning how to build your rental arbitrage empire?
-You can subscribe to my blog and learn tips and insights on my process of creating a profitable 6-figure passive income business using other people’s home.
-I write on the regular and offer free tips and insights.
+Subscribe to my blog and learn tips and insights on how to create a profitable 6-figure passive income business using other people’s home.